godotengine/godot-docs/classes/class_node.rst

 - void  **propagate_notification**  **(** :ref:`int<class_int>` what  **)**

-Notify the current node and all its chldren recursively by calling notification() in all of them.
+Notify the current node and all its children recursively by calling notification() in all of them.

 .. _class_Node_set_fixed_process:

 - void  **set_fixed_process**  **(** :ref:`bool<class_bool>` enable  **)**

 Enables or disables node fixed framerate processing.
-When a node is being processed, it will receive a NOTIFICATION_PROCESS at a fixed (usually 60fps, check :ref:`OS<class_os>` to change that) interval (and the :ref:`_fixed_process<class_Node__fixed_process>` callback will be called if exists).
+When a node is being processed, it will receive a NOTIFICATION_PROCESS at a fixed (usually 60 fps, check :ref:`OS<class_os>` to change that) interval (and the :ref:`_fixed_process<class_Node__fixed_process>` callback will be called if exists).
 It is common to check how much time was elapsed since the previous frame by calling :ref:`get_fixed_process_time<class_Node_get_fixed_process_time>`.

 .. _class_Node_get_fixed_process_delta_time:

 - :ref:`float<class_float>`  **get_fixed_process_delta_time**  **(** **)** const

 Return the time elapsed since the last fixed frame.
-This is always the same in fixed proecssing unless the frames per second is changed in :ref:`OS<class_os>`.
+This is always the same in fixed processing unless the frames per second is changed in :ref:`OS<class_os>`.

 .. _class_Node_is_fixed_processing: